 The Group Shots

 Most of my couples want some cracking pictures of just the two of them, but don’t want to turn the day into a huge and elaborate photoshoot.
-I ask for two 15 minute sessions with my couples to create some magic!
+I ask for two 10-15 minute sessions with my couples to create some magic!
 One just after we’ve finished group shots and one in the evening.
-15 minutes does not feel like a huge amount of time, but because Silverholme is so self contained and has so many beautiful spots for pictures within a stones throw of each other you can really take advantage of the backdrops and scenery and the interior of the house too.
-Having a second photo session in the evening means being able to enjoy the gorgeous evening light, perhaps with a trip down to the jetty or with a little wander in the woods as the sunlight steams through the trees.
-(I’m a wedding photographer – I get excited by delicious light!)
+Having two shorter sessions means we can take advantage of different light, both sessions feel very short and sweet and you never real feel like you’re at a photo shoot!

 Portraits might be your ideal of hell – I mean it’s not the type of thing most couples do naturally!
 But having that 15 minutes away from your guests, just the two of you, is wonderful.
 The day is so busy that you’ll barely get chance to speak to each otherwise.
 Making sure you’ve factored some time into your timeline for portraits is super important.
 If we’re rushing for time, you’ll feel rushed and that will reflect in your images.
 Give me 15 minutes and you’ll get images of you both looking chilled, relaxed, love up and having a great time on your wedding day.